-They are discerning with everything including and most importantly their learning environments.
+They are discerning with everything, including and most importantly, their learning environments.

 High achievers think the answer is in the next thing — the next course, the next mentor, the next connection they make.
 High performers are agile and discerning learners.
-They are open to learning from life, clients, peers but they put themselves in intimate spaces where they feel an energetic connection.
+They are open to learning from life, clients, and peers, but they put themselves in intimate spaces where they feel an energetic connection.
 They put themselves in safe spaces with inherent and consistent integrity.

 High performers are goal-directed not because goals are awesome but because they provide a structure through which things are created.
-Setting the goal, breaking down the steps and creating small actions are a part of their process.
-Then they release attachment to goal knowing things always work out in their favor.
+Setting the goal, breaking down the steps, and creating small actions are a part of their process.
+Then they release attachment to goal, knowing things always work out in their favor.

 The #1 fear I hear from successful people is that they won’t reach their true potential.
 They won’t make the impact they know they are here to make.

 They don’t realize that reaching your potential goes hand in hand with leaving your achiever behind and stepping into your highest performing self.